mrcleanandfresh/ent-repro/README.md

 ```
 Context: I installed ent in a package called `db`, whereas by default the docs use an `ent` folder.

 Do I *need* to use the runtime?
-I know the advice says I **MUST** include it, so am I putting it in the wrong place?
+I know the advice says I **MUST** include it as `import _ "test/db/runtime"` where the client is being instantiated, so am I putting it in the wrong place (`db.go`)?
 Or misconfiguring something else?

 I tried to follow this advice in the Github issues:
 - https://github.com/ent/ent/issues/3646#issuecomment-1633376763